 Astronomers have discovered an exoplanet that is unlike anything in our own Solar System.
 HD 106906 b has 11 times the mass of Jupiter and orbits its star at 650 times the average Earth-Sun distance.

-Weighing in at 11 times Jupiter’s mass and orbiting its star at 650 times the average Earth-Sun distance, planet HD 106906 b is unlike anything in our own Solar System and throws a wrench in planet formation theories.
+Weighing in at 11 times Jupiter’s mass and orbiting its star at 650 times the average Earth-Sun distance, planet HD 106906 b is not like anything in our own Solar System and throws a wrench in planet formation theories.

 “This system is especially fascinating because no model of either planet or star formation fully explains what we see,” said Vanessa Bailey, who led the research.
 Bailey is a fifth-year graduate student in the UA’s Department of Astronomy.